siobyrne/young-dressage-horse-program-analysis/README.md

 ## Analysis Overview

-For the analysis of competitve careers of participants, I narrowed my focus to horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old dvisions from 2002-2019 (n = 520).
+For the analysis of competitve careers of participants, I narrowed my focus to horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old dvisions from 2002-2019 (*N* = 520).
 Horses that competed in the USEF 4 Year Old division in 2019 would be 8 in 2023, and 8 is the youngest age a horse is allowed to compete at the highest of the FEI levels, Grand Prix.
 While it is rare to see a horse competing at that level at that age, it is legal, so I went with the lowest legal age to compete at Grand Prix versus the more common lowest age (9-10 years old).

-The analysis of bloodlines and other breeding data will look at all years of the program, 2002-2023, and all Young and Developing Horse divisons (n = 841).
+The analysis of bloodlines and other breeding data will look at all years of the program, 2002-2023, and all Young and Developing Horse divisons (*N* = 841).

 ### 2002 - 2019, 4/5/6 Year Old Division Competitive Outcomes

 #### Highest Level of Competition Achieved
-Figure 1 below shows the breakdown of the highest level achieved in competition by the 520 horses that competed in the USEF Four Year Old, FEI 5 Year Old, and FEI 6 Year Old divisions from 2002-2019.
+The image below (Figure 1) shows the breakdown of the highest level achieved in competition by the 520 horses that competed in the USEF Four Year Old, FEI 5 Year Old, and FEI 6 Year Old divisions from 2002-2019.
+26.35% (137) competed to Grand Prix, 17.88% (93) Prix St. Georges, 16.15% (84) Intermediate-1, 8.46% (44) Intermediate-2, 8.27% (43) Fourth Level, 7.5% (39) Third Level, 4.04% (21) FEI 5 Year Old, 3.65% (19) Second Level, 3.08% (16) USEF 4 Year Old, 2.12% (11) First Level, 1.15% (6) FEI 6 Year Old, 0.38% (2) FEI Junior, 0.38% (2) Intermediate-A, 0.38% (2) FEI 7 Year Old, 0.19% (1) Intermediate-B.

 ![Highest Level Competed Breakdown](images/highest-level-breakdown.png)